xieyuheng/inner/persons/de-bruijn/1972-lambda-calculus-notation-with-nameless-dummies.md

 In the author's notation, free variables are viewed as bound by lambda beyond the root, thus when depth is greater than level, we know it is a free variable.

-# How to get the author's De Bruijn index from the planner tree?
+# How to get the author's de Bruijn index from the planner tree?

 In the planner tree,
 - erase the variable names